baselime/docs/observability-as-code/reference/queries.md

       # Optional: A flag on wether to include or exclude specified namespaces.
 Default: INCLUDE
       namespaceCombination: INCLUDE # Possible values: INCLUDE, EXCLUDE, STARTS_WITH

-      # Required: The calculations to perform when performing the query, represented as an array of strings.
+      # Required: The calculations to perform when performing the query, represented as an array of strings
       calculations:
         - MAX(@duration)
         - MIN(@duration)